3 min read

 Eat Your Way to Better Performance

-It‘s impossible to out-train a poor diet, according to sports nutritionist Cliff Harvey.
-Cliff has worked with some of New Zealand‘s top athletes, Olympic medallists and world champions.
-We find out how to turn food intake into an effective base for peak performance.
+It‘s impossible to out-train a poor diet, according to Registered Clinical Nutritionist Cliff Harvey.
+Cliff has worked with some of New Zealand‘s top athletes, Olympic medalists and world champions.

 Eating six or more serves of a range of vegetables every day helps to ensure a nutrient-rich diet.

 However for athletes, Cliff recommends the addition of protein, particularly after training, to help speed recovery and support tissue repair.

 “When choosing a protein powder, check the label carefully,“ he advises.
 “The fewer ingredients the better.
 Look for 20-25 grams per serve from a high quality natural protein.